amlight/lsst-demo-ansible/README.md

 ## LSST 2017 EoY demo

 You can find some Ansible playbooks for generating traffic with nuttcp and iperf3 for the LSST demo in 2017.
-In order to generate bidirectional traffic:

-- for nuttcp, you should have ssh access on all DTNs/servers.
+In order to generate bidirectional traffic, you should have access to both servers.
-- for iperf3, as long as you can manage one DTN/server pair is enough since this playbook leverages the reverse option.

 ## nuttcp examples